Heckart/Red-Black-Tree-Visualization/README.md

 Because of this color property, the height of a red-black tree with $`n`$ keys is at most $`2log(n+1)`$ which is $`O(log(n))`$.
 Further, insertion, searching, and deletion have a worst case time complexity of $`O(log(n))`$ on red-black trees, whereas those operations take $`O(n)`$ time on binary search trees.

-The following functions have been implented in the `red_black_tree.h` file:
+The following functions have been implented in the `red_black_tree.c` file:

 | Name | Complexity | Purpose |
 | -------- | ------- | ------- |